How Much Can You Save with a Geothermal Heat Pump?

 Once you have your heat pump and all the parts installed, what are geothermal heating monthly costs?
 The main operational cost associated with geothermal heat pumps is the electricity needed to run them.
 The great news is, they use 25 to 50 percent less electricity than traditional heating sources.

 In fact, geothermal heating and cooling only requires one unit of electricity to move three to five units of heat into a home, or to remove heat from the home to cool it.
-At Dandelion, we’ve found that homeowners in New York spend an average of $70 per month to run the Dandelion Air system.

 Other possible costs include the occasional heat pump maintenance needs that could arise.
 Though, for the most part, geothermal is a hands-off system, having a technician perform an annual checkup on your heat pump will ensure that your system is running at its best.